madlambda/nash/README.md

 [![Build Status](https://travis-ci.org/tiago4orion/cnt.svg?branch=master)](https://travis-ci.org/tiago4orion/cnt) [![codecov.io](https://codecov.io/github/tiago4orion/cnt/coverage.svg?branch=master)](https://codecov.io/github/tiago4orion/cnt?branch=master)

-Cnt is a simple shell for sane containerized deploys.
+Cnt is a simple shell for Linux namespace management.
 If you think every serious developer must have the power of namespace at their fingers, then `cnt` is for you.